open-mmlab/mmdetection/docs/COMPATIBILITY.md

 - The sample num of RoIAlign layer is set to be 0 for simplicity.
 This leads to slightly improvement on mask AP (~0.2% absolute).

-- The default setting will not use gradient clipping anymore during training for faster training speed.
+- The default setting does not use gradient clipping anymore during training for faster training speed.
 This does not degrade performance of the most of models.
 For some models such as RepPoints we keep using gradient clipping to stablize the training process and to obtain better performance.

 - The default warmup ratio is changed from 1/3 to 0.001 for a more smooth warming up process since the gradient clipping is usually not used.
 The effect is found negligible during our re-benchmarking, though.